USS Asheville (SSN-758)

-Ship's history
+History

 1990s

 In December 1996, Asheville served as a trials platform for the Northrop Grumman Sea Ferret reconnaissance drone.
 After Asheville simulated an underwater launch, a Cessna 206 test aircraft flew over the area of operations with the Sea Ferret attached to its underside.
 Technicians aboard Asheville transmitted commands to the Sea Ferret, which were received and responded to by the Cessna pilot.
 Control of the drone was then passed back and forth among the Asheville team, USMC First Force RECON, and a United States Army Aviation team, with all three teams continuing to receive a continuous flow of sensor data.

 In August 1998 Asheville returned from a six-month Western Pacific Deployment (WESTPAC).
 After a 30-day stand down, she entered an extended maintenance period at Pearl Harbor Naval Shipyard remaining there until the beginning 1999.
 Almost immediately after the maintenance period Asheville began a work-up for another six-month deployment to the Western Pacific.
 This work-up included various underway periods, for weekly operations.

 At the end of May 1999, Asheville conducted two family day cruises.
 The first left Pearl Harbor and steamed to Lahaina, Maui.
 Asheville anchored a mile off the Maui coast for five days.
 She returned to Pearl Harbor, at the end of the week, with the second group of family members aboard.

 In July 1999, she deployed to the Eastern Pacific (EASTPAC) for two months, continuing work-ups with the Carrier Strike Group (CSG).
 During this deployment, she visited San Diego, CA, Esquimalt and Victoria, British Columbia, and Ketchikan, Alaska.
 While conducting sound testing off the coast of Ketchikan, Asheville was suspended at a depth of 400 feet, and held in position by four mooring buoys above.
 During this 36-hour period, the crew made phone calls with a line rigged though an electrical fitting.
 After the testing, the boat surfaced.
 Some of the crew members swam in the 50-degree waters of Behm Canal.

 Asheville returned to Pearl Harbor, at the end of August, 1999 and conducted a six-week upkeep period.
 At the end of October 1999, she returned to San Diego for three weeks where she completed final work-ups with the John C. Stennis CSG, including staged attacks on the ship.
 Asheville was the only ship in the Carrier Group that was not successfully boarded or attacked.
 Another part of this final work up included Naval Special Warfare, off the coast of California, when Asheville launched a BGM-109 Tomahawk Cruise Missile.
 After the launch, an F-14 Tomcat pilot took control of the missile.
 The missile flew to Naval Air Weapons Station China Lake, California, hitting the target perfectly.
 Asheville returned to Pearl Harbor at the end of November, 1999.
 She completed a six-week upkeep period, and made final preparations for her forthcoming deployment.